 Some people may welcome aliens with open arms and expect them to cure our problems, such as global warming and cancer.
 Perhaps some would see them as gods.
 Others will fight them violently for fear of being enslaved.
 In its own way, they are to be considered well founded the fears of the great physicist Stephen Hawking to find us to be the 'new' Native Americans in the presence of the (lethal) arrival of the new Conquistadores.

 However, from a scientific point of view, the exploration of unknown places and the demonstration of the existence of extraterrestrial life are an exciting prospect.
 We could find out much more about living things and biological processes.
-Furthermore, we would finally have an answer to the timeless question (even if fewer and fewer people ask): are we alone in the universe?
+Furthermore, we would finally have an answer to the timeless question (even if fewer and fewer people are asking): are we alone in the universe?

 A bridge between different perspectives